 (i) provide data to enable analysis of attempted or successful cyber-attacks.

 1.1.3.
-The management system shall ensure that cyber threats and vulnerabilities which are identified as requiring a response from the manufacturer shall be mitigated within a reasonable timeframe.
+The management system for cyber security shall ensure that cyber threats and vulnerabilities that are identified as requiring a response from the manufacturer shall be mitigated within a reasonable timeframe.
 (7.2.2.3)

+Suggested amendment JPN:

 1.1.4.
 The processes used in the management system for cyber security shall ensure that the monitoring specified in section 1.1.2(g) is continual and includes: (7.2.2.4)